-- 71. On information and belief, Defendants have directly infringed and continues to directly infringe the '327 Patent by, among other things, making, using, offering for sale, and/or selling the 100G Accused Instrumentalities.
-On information and belief, such products and/or services are covered by one or more claims of the '327 Patent's including at least claim 1. - 72.
-By making, using, offering for sale, and/or selling the 100G Accused Instrumentalities infringing the '327 Patent, Defendants have injured Oyster and are liable to Oyster for infringement of the '327 Patent pursuant to 35 U.S.C. § 271(a) directly and/or under the doctrine of equivalents. - customers and end users of Accused Instrumentalities, to directly infringe each and every claim limitation, including without limitation claim 1 of the '327 Patent, in violation of 35 U.S.C. § 271(b).
+75. On information and belief, Defendants have directly infringed and continues to directly infringe the '327 Patent by, among other things, making, using, offering for sale, and/or selling the 100G Accused Instrumentalities.
+On information and belief, such products and/or services are covered by one or more claims of the '327 Patent's including at least claim 1, because they contain each element of that claim.

+76. By making, using, offering for sale, and/or selling the 100G Accused Instrumentalities infringing the '327 Patent, Defendants have injured Oyster and are liable to Oyster for infringement of the '327 Patent pursuant to 35 U.S.C. § 271(a) directly and/or under the doctrine of equivalents.

+77. In addition, Defendants actively induce others, including without limitation customers and end users of Accused Instrumentalities, to directly infringe each and every claim limitation, including without limitation claim 1 of the '327 Patent, in violation of 35 U.S.C. § 271(b).
 Upon information and belief, Defendants' customers and/or end users have directly infringed and are directly infringing each and every claim limitation, including without limitation claim 1 of the '327 Patent.
-Defendants have actual knowledge of the '327 Patent at least as of service of this Complaint.
+Defendants have had actual knowledge of the '327 Patent at least as of service of the original complaint in this action.
 Defendants are knowingly inducing its customers and/or end users to directly infringe the '327 Patent, with the specific intent to encourage such infringement, and knowing that the induced acts constitute patent infringement.
-Defendants' inducement includes, for example, providing technical guides, product data sheets, demonstrations, software and hardware specifications, installation guides, and other forms of support that induce its customers and/or end users to directly infringe the '327 Patent. - 74.
-To the extent facts learned in discovery show that Defendants' infringement of the
+Defendants' inducement includes, for example, providing technical guides, product data sheets, demonstrations, software and hardware specifications, installation guides, and other forms of support that induce its customers and/or end users to directly infringe the '327 Patent.
+The Accused Instrumentalities are designed in such a way that when they are used for their intended purpose, the user infringes the '327 Patent.
+Defendants know and intend that customers that purchase the Accused Instrumentalities will use those products for their intended purpose.